biosustain/Maud/docs/theory/statistics.rst

 - unbalanced metabolite concentrations

 The distinction between balanced and unbalanced metabolites is also found in the statistical model.
-Where information about the unbalanced metabolites can be parsed in the form of a prior, whereas the balanced metabolites are always evaluated as a model likelihood.
-This distinction becomes aparent when considering what the unbalanced metabolites represent, which is a boundary condition.
+Information about the unbalanced metabolites can be parsed in the form of a prior, however, due to the difficulty of non-linear transformations, balanced metabolites are always evaluated as part of the model likelihood.
+The distinction between unbalanced and balanced becomes aparent when considering what the unbalanced metabolites represent, which is a boundary condition.
 These define the outcome of systems of differential equations, in the case of Maud this happens to be balanced metabolite concentrations and fluxes.
 And, our